Frequently Asked Questions

 After passing final inspection from required agencies, pay the annual license fee:

 - The cost of your annual license can range from $150.00 to $1,200.00 depending on the class of license issued.

 - The $50.00 application fee paid at the start of the process will be applied to the cost of the license.

-There is a non-refundable $50.00 application fee which will be applied toward the liquor license fee.
-Liquor license fees vary depending on its class and kind (see table below).
-There is also a cost to publish a public notice of a public hearing in a local newspaper.
-Please be prepared to remit a $200.00 publication deposit on the day of your scheduled interview with a licensing officer.
+The cost of a liquor license depends on its class and kind (see table below).
+Other costs are the initial $50.00 application fee, $5.00 online service fee, and the cost to publish a notice of a public hearing in a local newspaper.
+Please be prepared to remit a $200.00 publication deposit on the day of your scheduled interview with the licensing officer.